Skip to main content

 A 1-port DUT has one S-parameter (S11).
 It is the ratio of the output voltage of Port 1 to the voltage going into Port 1.
 It is also known as return loss (RL) as a measure of reflected energy out of Port 1.

-In other network analysis techniques such as the use of Kirchhoff’s laws, or superposition theorem, one can calculate voltages and currents at any point in the circuit.
-Thevenin’s equivalent and Norton’s theorem enable one to obtain an equivalent circuit with regard to specified terminals in the network.
+In other network analysis techniques, such as Kirchhoff’s laws or superposition theorem, one can calculate voltages and currents at any point in the circuit.
+Thevenin’s equivalent and Norton’s theorem enable one to obtain an equivalent circuit about specified terminals in the network.

 4-port network